hmerker/fritter-backend-helena/README.md

 **Throws**

 - `403` if the user is not logged in
-- `403` if the user is not one of the authors of the freet (shared freet)
+- `403` if the user is not one of the authors of the freet
 - `404` if the freetId is invalid

 #### `PUT /api/freets/:freetId?` - Update an existing freet (includes Shared Freet concept)